The Boundary of Amoebas: Introduction

 \begin{cor}[Mikhalkin] Let $f \in \C[\mathbf{z}^{\pm 1}]$ with $\cV(f) \subset (\C^*)^n$ and let $\mathbf{w} \in \R^n$.
 Then

 \end{cor}

-In this article we give an explicit characterization of the \textit{extended boundary} of amoebas up to singular points of the contour by strengthening Corollary \ref{Cor:MikhalkinBoundary}.
-Note that we call a point $\mathbf{w} \in \cA(f)$ an \textit{extended boundary point} if it can be transfered to the complement of the amoeba by an infinitesimal small perturbation of the coefficients of the defining polynomial.
-Thus, this set may exceed the topological boundary.
-See Section \ref{SubSec:Amoebas} for a motivation of this concept and the precise definition, and see also Example \ref{Ex:Boundary}.
+We define the \struc{\textit{extended boundary}} of an amoeba as follows.
+Let $f \in \C[\mathbf{z}^{\pm 1}]$ with corresponding amoeba $\cA(f)$.
+We call a point $\mathbf{w} \in \cA(f)$ an \struc{\textit{extended boundary point}} if it can be transferred to the complement of the amoeba by a perturbation of the coefficients of the defining polynomial $f$.
+We denote the extended boundary of $\cA(f)$ by $\struc{\partial^{e}\cA(f)}$.
+A formal definition of the extended boundary is given in Definition \ref{Def:ExtendedBoundary}.

+Note that $\partial^{e} \cA(f)$ contains the topological boundary $\partial \cA(f)$ of an amoeba, but $\partial \cA(f)$ can be a strict subset of $\partial^{e} \cA(f)$.
+In Section \ref{SubSec:Amoebas} we also motivate the concept of the extended boundary of an amoeba; see particularly Example \ref{Ex:Boundary}.

-In detail, we show that a point $\mathbf{w} \in \R^n$ may only be a boundary point of an amoeba $\cA(f)$, if \textit{every} point in the (non-empty) intersection of its fiber $\F_{\mathbf{w}}$ and the variety $\cV(f)$ belongs to the set $S(f)$.
+We give an explicit characterization of the extended boundary of amoebas up to singular points of the contour by strengthening Corollary \ref{Cor:MikhalkinBoundary}.
+More precisely, we show that a point $\mathbf{w} \in \R^n$ may be a boundary point of an amoeba $\cA(f)$ only if \textit{every} point in the (non-empty) intersection of its fiber $\F_{\mathbf{w}}$ and the variety $\cV(f)$ belongs to the set $S(f)$.
 Furthermore, we show that this condition is also sufficient if $\mathbf{w}$ is a non-singular point of the contour.